dimmk0/coursera/Readme.md

 ### Execution and files

-The Data Set has been downloaded by run_analysis.R, unpacked and stored in `UCI HAR Dataset/` directory.
+The Data Set has been downloaded by run_analysis.R, unpacked and stored in `data/UCI HAR Dataset/` directory.

 The `CodeBook.md` describes the variables, the data, and the work that has been performed to clean up the data.

 The `run_analysis.R` is the script that has been used for this work.
 It can be loaded in R/Rstudio and executed without any parameters.

-The result of the execution is that a `tidy_data.txt` file is being created, that stores the data (mean and standard deviation of each measurement per activity&subject) for later analysis.
+The result of the execution is that a `tidy_data.txt` file is being created, that stores the data - mean and standard deviation of each measurement per activity&subject for later analysis.